 \emph{This resignation is premature.} In both gravity and electromagnetism, whenever we have faced the temptation of action at a distance, the solution has never been to abandon locality, but to save it.
 Quantum theory is no exception.

 Newtonian mechanics was first and foremost a bold conjecture of \emph{universality}.
 For centuries, the heavens and the Earth were assumed to operate under entirely different physical rules.
-Newton’s radical claim was that nature is governed everywhere—from terrestrial projectiles to celestial orbits—by a single dynamical framework.
-The very same equations that traced the fall of an object on Earth were shown to govern the elliptical paths of the planets and the cyclical pull of the oceans’ tides.
+Newton's radical claim was that nature is governed everywhere—from terrestrial projectiles to celestial orbits—by a single dynamical framework.
+The same equations that trace the fall of an object on Earth also govern the elliptical paths of the planets and the rhythm of the tides.
 This unification demonstrated that the cosmos is not fractured into distinct realms; it is bound by universal laws.

-The very success of Newton’s unification gave rise to a better problem: his law of gravity stood in tension with the principle of local mediation.
+The very success of Newton's unification gave rise to a better problem: his law of gravity stood in tension with the principle of local mediation.
 While the mathematical formula worked with astonishing precision, it implied an instantaneous influence.
 Because the gravitational pull depended on the instantaneous distance between masses, the equation permitted no time delay: shifting matter \emph{here} would immediately change accelerations \emph{there}, leaving no room for a mediating mechanism.

 Newton himself was haunted by this action at a distance, recognizing it not as a profound truth, but as a severe conceptual defect.
 He famously wrote: ``...that one body may act upon another at a distance through a vacuum without the mediation of anything else [\dots] is to me so great an absurdity that I believe no man who has in philosophical matters a competent faculty of thinking can ever fall into it''~\cite{newton_bentley_1693}.